LF-Engineering/dev-analytics-import-bitergia-indexes/README.md

 # Important

-When you unzip data files you shoudl have 2 distinct types of JSON files:
+When you unzip data files you should have 2 distinct types of JSON files:

 - Actual data files (without `mapping` in their name).
 - Mapping files (containing `mapping` in their name).